Sunset Gower Studios

 Sunset Gower Studios is a 14 acre television and movie studio at the corner of Sunset Boulevard and North Gower Street in the Hollywood neighborhood of Los Angeles, California, United States.
-Established in 1912, it continues today as Hollywood's largest independent studio and an active facility for television and film production on its twelve soundstages.
+Established in 1912, it was an independent studio and an active facility for television and film production on its twelve soundstages.

 History

-The Poverty Row area of Hollywood, bounded by Sunset Boulevard on the North, Gower Street on the West, and Beachwood Drive on the East, was a collection of small warehouses and offices where independent film makers gathered to buy "short ends" of film from the major studios, in order to create their "great American dreams".
-In 1922, Harry Cohn of Cohn-Brandt-Cohn (CBC) Film Sales Corporation rented 6070 Sunset Blvd in Poverty Row.
+The Poverty Row area of Hollywood, bounded by Sunset Boulevard on the north, Gower Street on the west, and Beachwood Drive on the east, was a collection of small warehouses and offices where independent film makers gathered to buy "short ends" of film from the major studios, in order to create their "great American dreams".
+In 1922, Harry Cohn of Cohn-Brandt-Cohn (CBC) Film Sales Corporation rented 6070 Sunset Boulevard in Poverty Row.
 Following success and a move into feature films, CBC was renamed Columbia Pictures, and in 1926 acquired a Gower Street property with stages previously used by California Studios.
-In 1928, Columbia's official address became 1438 Gower Street and that year they bought the last piece of land of the old Gower Ranch at 1400 N Gower Street.
+In 1928, Columbia's official address became 1438 North Gower Street and that year they bought the last piece of land of the old Gower Ranch at 1400 North Gower Street.

-The Sunset Gower Studios lot, the home of such Columbia classics as Frank Capra's It Happened One Night in 1934, Mr. Smith Goes to Washington in 1939, the Three Stooges shorts, Funny Girl and The Caine Mutiny, has continued to host productions of top new films such as The Good Shepherd and The Good German.
-Television programs which have occupied several sound stages most notably include current series Scandal and How to Get Away with Murder and ended series Heroes, Dexter, NewsRadio, The Amanda Show, Deal or No Deal, Saved by the Bell, Hip Hop Harry, City Guys, Six Feet Under, JAG, Married... with Children, Soap, That's So Raven, Moesha, The Parkers, The Donna Reed Show, Father Knows Best, Hazel, I Dream of Jeannie, Bewitched, The Monkees, the first two seasons of The Golden Girls, the final three seasons of The Facts of Life, and the final two seasons of Silver Spoons.
+The Sunset Gower Studios lot, the home of such Columbia classics as Frank Capra's It Happened One Night in 1934, Mr. Smith Goes to Washington in 1939, the Three Stooges shorts, The Caine Mutiny, and Funny Girl, has continued to host productions of top new films such as The Good Shepherd and The Good German.
+Television programs that have occupied several sound stages most notably include The Amanda Show, Bewitched, City Guys, Deal or No Deal, Dexter, The Donna Reed Show, Father Knows Best, Hazel, Heroes, Hip Hop Harry, How to Get Away with Murder, I Dream of Jeannie, JAG, Married... with Children, Moesha, The Monkees, NewsRadio, The Parkers, Saved by the Bell, Scandal, Six Feet Under, Soap, and That's So Raven; the first two seasons of The Golden Girls, the final three seasons of The Facts of Life, and the final two seasons of Silver Spoons.

 Harry Cohn died in 1958 at the age of 66.
 His memorial service was held on stages 12 and 14 at the studios (there is no stage 13).